The Complete Face Shape and Haircut Guide

 Oval faces work well with most haircut styles

-• Classic side parts
+• Classic side parts look clean and sharp

-• Textured crops
+• Textured crops add dimension without disrupting your balance

-• Longer styles with layers
+• Longer styles with layers for movement

 Round Face

-• Side parts that create asymmetry
+• Side parts create asymmetry that breaks up the roundness

-• Angular, structured cuts
+• Angular, structured cuts that add definition where softness dominates

 Square Face